Ford Maverick (US) review

 What are we talking about in terms of capacity?

 The truck bed’s around 33.3 cu ft of capacity.
 Good for a great deal of stuff, though shorter than what truck enthusiasts are used to.
 You can put a mountain bike in there, so long as the front wheel hangs over the tailgate, to give you a reference.
 Is it enough?
-That’s your call.
+Your milage may vary.

 How about tech?

 The Maverick can be equipped with Ford’s CoPilot 360 safety suite that has cross-traffic alert, pre-collision assist with emergency braking and all those good things to keep you extra aware of the world around you.
 With the latest Sync operating system and available connectivity features, owners can access the car remotely for auto-start, unlocking and vehicle location services.
-All that and it’s Apple CarPlay and Android Auto compatible, too.
+All that and it’s Apple CarPlay and Android Auto compatible, too, which can now be connected wirelessly.